theold190/active-ostergotland/events.md

 Spring
 * [Kosläpp](https://www.arla.se/event-sponsring/koslapp/live/), release of cows in different places in the end of April
+* [Kyrkgirot](https://www.svenskakyrkan.se/linkoping/kyrkgirot) is a biking challenge where you visit churches of the area

 Any time
 * Cultural events in [Skylten](https://www.linkoping.se/skylten/)